A Trustworthy Australian SEO Company is Hard to Find (based on our survey of 237 businesses)

 You already know that ranking high in search results is going to get you more traffic, more leads and sales for your business.

-Finding a good, affordable SEO company can be very challenging if you’ve used their services for a few years, especially without understanding what’s contained here in this post.
+Finding a good, affordable, trustworthy SEO company can be very challenging, which you would know if you’ve paid for their services for a few years.

 SEO is an excellent strategy for one, but definitely not both types of business, but as it is with all marketing choices for your business, it can be a minefield when it comes to finding a good quality, trustworthy SEO company to pay and use.